 Train frequency is of at least four trains per hour during the day, and the trip takes about 40 minutes.
 There are no reserved seats on any urban train from Lisbon to Sintra, and tickets cannot be bought online.

-The Sintra train station is a comfortable 10 minute walk from the town centre (1km).
-The Pena National Palace and the Moors Castle, however, are located on a steep hill about 5km from the town centre.
-You can take the touristic bus 434 from Sintra train station to the Pena National Palace and the Moors Castle, which operates on a hop-on hop-off system.
+Sintra station is a comfortable 10-minute walk (about 1km) from the town centre.
+Pena National Palace and the Moors Castle, however, are located on a steep hill, 5km from the town centre.
+You can take bus 434, which operates on a hop-on hop-off system.
 Tickets can be bought on board.

 Sintra is a short drive from Lisbon.
 The town can be reached from Lisbon in just half an hour on the IC19 motorway.